Important Laws & Rules

 - No person may have in his possession at one time more wildlife (including fish) than he may lawfully take in 2 days.

-- No person shall have live lake trout, landlocked salmon, trout, black bass, northern pike, or black crappie in their possession, except if the person is a bass tournament permittee or is an aquaculturist permittee or has a permit to import, possess, or release these fish.
+- No person shall have live fish in their possession except if the species is identified in the approved baitfish list, if the person is a bass permittee, is an aquaculturist permittee and/or has a permit to import, possess, or release these fish.

 - Release of fish in waters other than where caught is prohibited.
 Fish must be returned to the water where taken unless otherwise permitted.